srikarparuchuru/Virtual-Unix-Shell/README.md

 # Virtual-Unix-Shell
-This C based Unix Shell launches a virtual shell which function exactly the same way as a linux terminal .
-It can handle the following operations:
+This C based Unix Shell launches a virtual shell which function exactly the same way as a linux terminal .It can handle the following operations:

 1)All terminal commands
 2)I/O redirection
 3)piping